-I couldn’t resist making another breakfast idea for you..
+I couldn’t resist making another breakfast idea for you with this chocolate croissants.
 As much as I love to make and eat homemade cornflakes, oatmeal or porridge, hot scrambled eggs with bacon and toast, crunchy granola, fresh fruit, creamy yoghurt, slighty moist and rich banana bread, sweet buns with marmelade or honey, fresh whole-grain bread with a lot of cheese, fluffy pancakes with maple syrup, fruity smoothies, crispy waffles with fruit and delicious french toast… (I could continue like this forever..)
 But today was time for an extraordinary breakfast: Mini chocolate croissants.

 MINI CHOCOLATE CROISSANTS